 The truth is that getting Social Security disability benefits for any medical or mental condition can be difficult for anyone applying, even those who are applying for Migraine, as well as all other medical or mental benefits can be challenging.
-Migraines are no different.
+Seeking Migraine Disability is no different.

 The Social Security has created what they call a Social Security Ruling, in SSR 19-4p which means because Social Security mandates for all people who decided your case must follow.
 In its introduction it states as follows: